Bus Proof-of-Payment Zones

 Cash: Exact change required.
 Operators do not carry change.
-A transfer will be provided.
+A transfer will be provided (even if it’s not needed) to show proof of payment.

-Tickets: Valid up to 90 minutes from the time of issue when purchased at a fare vending machine, validated by ticket validator in LRT proof of payment areas or deposited into bus farebox (and exchanged for a paper transfer).
+Tickets: Valid up to 90 minutes from the time of issue when purchased at a fare vending machine, validated by ticket validator in LRT proof of payment areas or deposited into bus farebox (and exchanged for a paper transfer to show as proof of payment).

 Transfers: Transfers can be made between buses and the LRT on a single fare.